Osman Sow: Dundee

 In October 2020 after a trial period, Sow signed across the road at United's rivals Dundee on a one-year deal.
 On 19 December, Sow scored his first goal for Dundee and his first competitive goal in over 18 months in a game against Dunfermline Athletic.
 The following week, Sow continued his return to form and scored a Boxing Day hat-trick against Queen of the South, a performance for which he was named the 'Star Man' in the SPFL's Team of the Week.
 Sow would bring his scoring spree up to 6 goals in 3 games with a brace against Alloa Athletic three days later.
 Sow would finish the season as the club's top scorer with 10 goals, and would be a part of the Dundee team which would win the Premiership play-offs and gain promotion to the Premiership.

 In June, Dundee manager James McPake would confirm that Sow would leave at the conclusion of his contract in favour of a move to Thailand, and praised him for his efforts while at the club.

 Sukhothai

 On 19 July 2021, Sow signed for Thai League 2 side Sukhothai F.C. on a one-year deal.
 Sow would enjoy promotion in back-to-back seasons, as Sukhothai would gain promotion to Thai League 1.

+Bishop’s Stortford

+On 21 November 2023, Sow joined National League North side Bishop’s Stortford, making his debut the following day as a late substitute in a 2–2 draw against Banbury United.
+He departed the club in February 2024.